- Off road parking

 - Washing machine

 All ground floor.
-Three bedrooms: 1 x double, 1 x twin, 1 x single.
+Two bedrooms: 1 x double, 1 x twin.
 Shower room with shower, basin and WC.
 Kitchen with breakfast bar.
 Utility.
 Sitting room with electric fire.
+Snug.

 Oil central heating with electric fire.
 Electric oven and hob, microwave, fridge, freezer, washer/dryer, dishwasher, TV with Freeview, DVD, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 2 cars.
 Lockable bike storage.
 Lawned gardens with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop 2 mins walk, hotel with bar 5 mins walk.
 Note: The A82 is situated at the foot of the front garden, therefore some road noise maybe heard.